RoDoCode/ImpactClarity/README.md

 - Its own domain
 - Fully accessible with hidden features for users with disabilities, image tags and text on all features for clients with screen readers.
 - Gifting functionality
+- links to social accounts
+- code of conduct page

-# Business Plan & Analysis :
+## Business Plan & Analysis :
 - After **discussion with a coach** currently working in the industry it's clear this is a **premium service**, generally expected to be more expensive than psychotherapy sessions for example which have a continuous expectation of repeated sessions, Communications Coaching is more often a sort of finishing schooling, sometimes a single session is all that is required to teach the necessary skill or technique to solve a clients specific challenge.
 Most commonly a **short set of 5 or 6 sessions** is what clients settle on.
 They iterate and perfect communication techniques by taking what they have learned in a session back into their lives, trying it out, then returning to the coach with the result for further development, practice and advice.
 This model means that clients have a much shorter half-life in communication coaching than in other comparable coaching industries.

 - **Video tutorials** are purposefully affordable, designed to encourage sign up to online or in-person coaching sessions.
 They are an introduction to the coaches voice and style.